Jeffrey Epstein Found Injured And Semi-Conscious In New York Jail Cell

 — New York Post (@nypost) July 25, 2019

 Epstein was arrested on July 6 on sex-trafficking and conspiracy charges.
-He has been charged with operating a ring for abusing teenage girls in places around the world, including a Caribbean island, his Manhattan townhouse and an estate in Palm Beach, Florida.
+He has been charged with operating a ring for abusing teenage girls in places around the world, including a Caribbean island, his Manhattan townhouse, and an estate in Palm Beach, Florida.
 The activities are alleged to have happened from 2002 to 2005.

 Epstein requested to be released on bail and put on house arrest at his $77 million Manhattan mansion.
 He offered to pay for any required security and suggested he have a “trustee” live with him.